riatelab/geotoolbox/doc_index.md

 ![npm](https://img.shields.io/npm/v/geotoolbox) ![jsdeliver](https://img.shields.io/jsdelivr/npm/hw/geotoolbox) ![license](https://img.shields.io/badge/license-MIT-success) ![code size](https://img.shields.io/github/languages/code-size/riatelab/geotoolbox)

 **`geotoolbox`** is a javascript tool for geographers.
 It allows one to manage GeoJSON properties (attribute data) and provides several useful GIS operations for thematic cartography.
+The aim of geotoolbox is to offer functions designed to handle geoJSON directly, not just single features or geometries.
+As a result, the library is particularly user-friendly for users with little experience of javascript development.
+From a technical point of view, geotoolbox is largely based on geos-wasm GIS operators, but also on d3.geo and topojson.
+Geotoolbox also works well with other cartographic libraries such as geoviz and bertin.js.
+Note that there are other GIS libraries like turf.js, which is really great.

 ![logo](img/geotoolbox.svg)